-Affiliate Disclaimer: This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
-See full Affiliate Disclosure here.
+Affiliate Disclaimer: This article may contain affiliate links.
+We may earn a small commission if readers clicks through and make a purchase.
+See Affiliate Disclosure here.

 Best Places To See Manatees In Sarasota

-Lido Key
+1. Lido Key

 If you choose to join a kayaking tour, your guide will take you around Lido Key and into the mangrove forests.
 As well as manatees, you’ll see dolphins, birds, rays, crabs, fish and more.